ehatti/ehatti.github.io/blog/nbe.md

 ## Introduction

-If you're implement some sort of dependently typed language, you've probably heard of normalization-by-evaluation, or NbE.
+If you're implementing some sort of dependently typed language, you've probably heard of normalization-by-evaluation, or NbE.
 Wikipedia describes NbE like this:

-> In programming language semantics, normalisation by evaluation (NBE) is a method of obtaining the normal form of terms in the λ-calculus by appealing to their denotational semantics.
+> In programming language semantics, normalization by evaluation (NBE) is a method of obtaining the normal form of terms in the λ-calculus by appealing to their denotational semantics.

 That probably doesn't say much to you, so let's go over it in a more practical fashion.